Victim ID’d in fatal crash involving steel coil falling from truck in Butler County

 “I came across the railroad tracks and around the corner, and I just heard something,” he said.
 Then he stopped and discovered he was missing a coil.

-On the other side of the crash, a woman called 911 reporting an SUV in a ditch with a strong smell of gasoline.
+On the other side of the crash, a woman called 911 reporting a SUV in a ditch with a strong smell of gasoline.

-“There has been a bad accident.
-There is debris all over the road,” the woman told dispatchers.
+“There has been a bad accident, there is debris all the road,” the woman told dispatchers.
 She and others could not see in the vehicle to see if anyone was inside.